shinyjiggly/terrible-game-2/README.md

 ## Cloning The Repository
 1. Open Git Bash
-2. type `git clone https://github.com/FallingStar-Games/lunatic_whatever.git` and hit enter.
+2. type `git clone https://github.com/shinyiggly/lunatic_whatever.git` and hit enter.
 3. Press Win+R
-4. type `%USERPROFILE%\lunatic_whatever\Lunatic_Nautilus` and hit enter
+4. type `%USERPROFILE%\terrible-game-2\terriblegame2` and hit enter
 5. You should now have an explorer window open in the RPG Maker project directory
 6. Click on `Import.bat` and hit enter.
 This will build the game's files.
 7. Open the project in RPG Maker XP, make any changes you want, and then save the project.
-Remember to close RPG Maker XP.
+Remember to close RPG Maker XP!!!
 8. Run `Export.bat` again to prepare your changes to be committed.
-9. go back to Git Bash, type `cd lunatic_whatever/Lunatic_Nautilus` and hit enter.
+9. go back to Git Bash, type `cd terrible-game-2\terriblegame2` and hit enter.
 10. Still in Git Bash, run the command `git commit -A` and then run `git commit -m "[MESSAGE]"` NOTE: remember to replace `[MESSAGE]` with a description of what changes you've made.
 For example, if you changed MAP001, you would run the command `git commit -m "changed MAP001"`
-11. Then, simply run `git push origin master` and you're done!
+11. Then, simply run `git push origin terriblegame2` and you're done!

-#or, you can be a visual learner like me, use the hella slow gui version, click the plus button in the lefthan corner, and clone from there
+##or, you can be a visual learner like me, use the hella slow gui version, click the plus button in the lefthand corner, and clone from there